Automations

 - Trigger — The event that starts the automation (e.g. a form is submitted, a deal moves to a new stage).

-- Action — What Gordon CRM does automatically in response (e.g. add a tag, enroll in a campaign).
+- Action — What Gordon CRM does automatically in response (e.g. add a tag, enroll in a campaign, create a task).

 When a trigger fires, the engine queries all active rules that match the trigger_type and trigger_id,